Going to court

 “I remember just standing at the lights before the court and my stomach started getting really sore, I wanted to vomit and I was sweating heaps.
 I was having a panic attack.
 I was so nervous”.

-> Your children’s rights: Charter of rights- Kids rights in care (ages 7-12)
+Charter of rights - Kids rights in care (ages 7-12)

-> The Children’s Court have made a decision I am unhappy about: what can I do?
+The Children's Court made a decision that I am not happy about.